VaishnaviBacha/UniBlog/README.md

         {
             "comments": [],
             "content": "Writing a project report is a structured process that requires clarity, precision, and a systematic approach.
 Start by outlining the report, including sections such as an introduction, literature review, methodology, findings, discussion, and conclusion.
 Clearly define the project's objectives, scope, and significance in the introduction.
 The literature review should provide a comprehensive overview of existing research related to your project.
 Detail your research methods in the methodology section, explaining your approach, data collection, and analysis techniques.
 Present your findings objectively, using tables, charts, or graphs to enhance clarity.
 In the discussion, interpret your results and relate them to your project's objectives.
 End with a conclusion that summarizes key findings and their implications.
 Ensure your report is well-organized, free of grammatical errors, and follows the prescribed format and citation style.
 Including an executive summary at the beginning can provide a quick overview for readers.
 Regularly revise and edit your report for coherence and accuracy.
-Following these steps will help you create a comprehensive and well-presented project report.", "course_name": "Project",
+Following these steps will help you create a comprehensive and well-presented project report.", "course": {
+                "course_name": "CPSC589 Final Project",
+                "id": 1
+            },
             "created_at": "Mon, 27 Nov 2023 21:53:08 GMT",
+            "department": {
                 "department_name": "Computer Science",
+                "id": 1
+            },
             "id": 2,
             "likes": [],
             "title": "How to write project report",
             "user_id": 12,
-            "username": "VBTest"
+            "username": "VaishnaviTest"
         },
         {
             "comments": [],
-            "content": "Choosing a compelling and relevant topic for your project is crucial, as it sets the tone for your academic exploration and contributes to your learning experience.
+            "content": "Choosing a compelling and relevant topic for your final year project is crucial, as it sets the tone for your academic exploration and contributes to your learning experience.
 Consider topics that align with your interests, career goals, and the latest trends in your field of study.
 Whether it's in computer science, engineering, social sciences, or any other discipline, aim for a project that challenges you intellectually and allows you to apply the knowledge and skills you've acquired throughout your academic journey.
 Look for areas with gaps in research or emerging technologies that spark your curiosity.
 Collaborating with industry partners or addressing real-world problems can also add practical value to your project.
-Ultimately, selecting a final year project topic that excites you and has the potential for meaningful contributions will not only enhance your academic portfolio but also make the journey towards graduation more rewarding.", "course_name": "Project",
+Ultimately, selecting a final year project topic that excites you and has the potential for meaningful contributions will not only enhance your academic portfolio but also make the journey towards graduation more rewarding.", "course": {
+                "course_name": "CPSC589 Final Project",
+                "id": 1
+            },
             "created_at": "Mon, 27 Nov 2023 21:47:21 GMT",
+            "department": {
                 "department_name": "Computer Science",
+                "id": 1
+            },
             "id": 1,
             "likes": [],
             "title": "Topics for final year project",
             "user_id": 12,
-            "username": "VBTest"
+            "username": "VaishnaviTest"
         }
     ]
 }